-Figure 3.5-12: An Unidentified, Non-Military Structure on Hardbottom
+Figure 3.5-12: An Unidentified, Non-Military Structure on Hard bottom

-Most military expended materials that settle on soft bottom habitats, while not damaging the actual substrate, would inhibit the substrate's ability to function as a soft bottom habitat by covering it with a hard surface.
-This would effectively alter the substrate from a soft surface to a hard structure and, therefore, would alter the habitat to be more suitable for organisms more commonly found associated with hard bottom environments (U.S. Department of the Navy, 2010, 2011).
+(U.S. Department of the Navy, 2010, 2011).
 Expended materials that settle in the shallower, more dynamic environments of the continental shelf would likely be eventually covered over by sediments due to currents and other coastal processes, or encrusted by organisms.
 Depending on the substrate properties and the hydrodynamic characteristics of the area, military expended materials may become buried rather quickly while in other areas they may persist on the surface of the seafloor for a more extended time.
 The offshore portion of the continental shelf experiences more sediment redistribution from oceanic currents (e.g., Gulf Stream) than distant surface waves.
-The effect of oceanic currents on sediment redistribution diminishes seaward of the continental shelf break: sediment along the continental slope and the Atlantic Basin/Abyssal Zone experience very little reworking from surface currents and waves.
+The effect of oceanic currents on sediment redistribution diminishes seaward of the continental shelf break: sediment along the continental slope and the Atlantic Basin/abyssal zone experience very little reworking from surface currents and waves.
 In the deeper waters of the continental slope and beyond where currents do not play as large of a role, expended materials may remain exposed on the surface of the substrate with minimal change for extended periods (Figure 3.5-13).